Elementis plc (“Elementis”) is committed to protecting and respecting your privacy.

 We may disclose your personal information to third parties:

-If changes need to be made to personal data, you should notify is as soon as possible in writing.
+If changes need to be made to personal data, you should notify us as soon as possible, see “Contact Us” below.
 Under applicable Data Protection Laws, you have rights to:

 In certain circumstances, you also may have the right to request restrictions or object for legitimate reasons to the processing of your personal data (including direct marketing and profiling) in accordance with the Data Privacy Laws.
 Further, you have the right to transfer your Personal Data to third parties pursuant to Article 20 of the GDPR.

 You have the right to withdraw from direct marketing at any time, please see “Marketing” section above.

 You have the right to raise concerns to Elementis or to a supervisory authority about our processing of your personal data.
 If you wish to exercise any of the rights listed above or to raise a concern with us, please contact our Data Protection Officer at: dataprivacy[at]elementis.com or by writing to us at the address below, see “Contact Us”.

 The applicable supervisory authority of Elementis is the Information Commissioner’s Office in the UK (www.ico.org.uk).

 We store and retain your personal information for as long as you use the website or as long as necessary for the purposes listed above.
 We will store and retain your personal information for the purpose for which it was collected, as explained in this privacy notice, and in accordance with the statute of limitations period for contractual claims.